© Two Food Photographers

 Le Glacier Bilboquet

-With multiple locations across the island of Montréal, Le Glacier Bilboquet has been a fixture in the ice cream scene for over 35 years.
-With a promise of only using the highest quality available locally sourced ingredients (milk and cream from the Saguenay, chocolate from the Montérégie, fruits from Eastern Townships), everything is made with love.
+With multiple locations across the island of Montreal, Le Glacier Bilboquet has been a fixture in the ice cream scene for over 35 years.
+With a promise for only using the highest available locally sourced ingredients (milk and cream from the Saguenay, chocolate from the Montérégie, fruits from Eastern Townships) everything is made with love.

 Wild Willy’s has been wrangling ice cream cravings for over 20 years.
-There’s a great selection of homemade flavours, including apple pie and even stout.
-Try the “King Kong” bowl with five of your friends (it has 15 scoops of ice cream!).
-They’ve even got icy treats for our four-legged friends.
+A great selection of homemade flavors including, apple pie and even a stout flavoured ice cream, try the “King Kong” bowl with five of your friends (it has 15 scoops of ice cream!), they’ve even got icy treats for our four-legged friends.

 Cool off with a dip

 What started as a modest shop in the Plateau has expanded to over 20 locations across the city.
-La Diperie offers soft serve with a choice of over 40 different kinds of dips, like cookies and cream, salted caramel or classic milk chocolate.
-Top your cone with funky additions like crushed pretzels and candies: the combinations are endless.
+Soft serve with a choice of over 40 different kinds of dip like cookies and cream, salted caramel or classic milk chocolate, top your cone with funky toppings like crushed pretzels and candies, the combinations are endless.

 What began as an artisanal chocolate shop in Lévis (outside of Québec City) 38 years ago has now become a chain of chocolate stores across Canada.
 It offers 14 varieties of decadent chocolate fondue dips, including chocolate praline, dark chocolate and dulce de leche, for the classic vanilla or strawberry soft serve.

-This shop is frozen treat oasis for vegans.
-Offering hard packed and soft serve ice cream, this spot delivers when looking for a dairy-free treat to cool off in the colourful Hochelaga-Maisonneuve area.
+A frozen treat oasis for vegans, this shop is one of its kind in Montréal.
+Offering hard packed and soft serve, this spot definitely delivers when looking for a dairy-free treat to cool off in the colourful Hochelaga-Maisonneuve area.

-In addition to this Plateau ice cream parlour’s menu of luscious crème anglaise based ice creams, flavourful fruity sorbets and ice soy-milk options are offered as well.
+In addition to this plateau ice cream parlour’s menu of luscious crème anglaise based ice creams, they offer flavourful fruity sorbets and ice soy-milk options as well.